symblai/symbl-web-sdk/README.md

 You can read the docs for the Symbl Web SDK at https://docs.symbl.ai/docs/web-sdk/overview

->This feature is in the Beta phase.
-If you have any questions, ideas or suggestions please reach out to us at devrelations@symbl.ai.
+>This feature is in Beta.
+If you have questions or comments, email [devrelations@symbl.ai](mailto:devrelations@symbl.ai).

 The Web SDK is a Typescript application that allows you to add Symbl’s Conversation Intelligence into your JavaScript application directly into the browser.
 It provides a pre-defined set of classes for easy utilization of our Streaming and Subscribe APIs.